01binary/zeroweb/src/articles/investment-casting.md

 3. When the investment sets, the wax is steamed out, leaving a hard _ceramic mold_.
 This mold is fired in a kiln to evacuate water and strengthen the investment.
 4. Metal is poured to cast the final positive.
 Flasks used in investment casting are perforated to enable _vacuum-assist casting_, which forces the air out of the mold and pulls the metal in to fill intricate details.

-Aluminum casts can be up to `5%` smaller than the original.
-This only matters when they are combined with other parts produced through a different method.
+Aluminum casts can be up to `5%` smaller than the original model.

 ## making a rubber mold